 Over the last ten years, studies show that things like diabetes or heart disease are likely linked to the condition of your dental health.
 40% of people with gum disease also reported a severe chronic health condition.
-Take control of your dental health, while taking control of your whole body health, with a visit to the Advanced Dentistry of Scarsdale; one of the best in Westchester dentistry.
+Take control of your dental health, while taking control of your whole body health, with a visit to the Advanced Dentistry of Scarsdale; one of the best in Westchester County.

 At Advanced Dentistry of Scarsdale, you will receive treatment from one of the best dental teams when it comes to Westchester periodontists!
 We think it’s crucial that our patients understand the connection between dental and body health.
-Let us help you make your health a priority again, with quality dental care in Westchester, New York.
+Let us help you make your health a priority again, with quality dental care in Westchester, NY.

 Simply put, the bacteria in your mouth has a direct relation to your overall health.
 When bacteria builds up on your gums because of poor dental care and lack of brushing, your gums can get infected.
 Once infected, your body fights the infection by sending inflaming your gums.

 If the infection is present for a long period of time, the inflammation can eat away at your gum and tooth tissue.
-Although it happens in different rates, after your dental tissues are compromised by a severe infection, you will likely be diagnosed with periodontitis--a severe form of gum disease.
+Although it happens in different rates, after your dental tissues are compromised by a severe infection, you will likely be diagnosed with periodontitis; a severe form of gum disease.